Bhupesh-V/Bhupesh-V.github.io/about.md

 permalink: /about/
 ---

 I am Bhupesh Varshney, a Software Craftsman & Tech Writer living in New Delhi, India.
-Professionally I have more than 2.5 years of experience in product-based startups.
-In my free time I volunteer as a Community Lead for [**r/developersIndia**](https://www.reddit.com/r/developersIndia/), a network of more than 600K software & tech folks across India.
+Professionally I have more than 2.5 years of experience in product-based startups working on backend systems with Go & Python.
+In my free time I volunteer as a Community Lead for [**r/developersIndia**](https://www.reddit.com/r/developersIndia/), a network of more than 800K software & tech folks across India.

 I frequently write about programming, tech & my journey here.
 You can find more of my work on my [**hire page**](/hire/).
-If you are interested in things I have built, head over to my [**projects page**](/projects/).
+If you are interested in things I have built, head over to my [**/projects**](/projects/).

 I use [**X (formerly twitter)**](https://twitter.com/bhupeshimself) mostly to rant about tech, share & learn what others are doing.